anijitsahu/check-suduku-solution/README.md

 # check-suduku-solution
-This is a simple checking to find out a suduku solution is correct or not
+This is a simple checking to find out a suduku solution is correct or not.
+Code is written in JavaScript with ESNext feature.

+## Features
+- Modular feature of ES6 is used
+- Latest features of JavaScript i.e. ES6, ES7, ES8 is used
+- A sample `solution/solution.gif` is used for the code for simplicity
+- *Ready to use* code to validate whether a solution is correct or not

 ## Installation